joffreymayer/test-website/content/project/ncd-paper-presentation/index.md

 ---
-title: Paper Presentation
+title: A Critical Evaluation of a Behavioral Paper
-summary: Does the source of an information influence decision making?
-A critical analysis of the *messenger effect* in the context of smoking behaviors.
+summary: Does the source of an information influences decision making?
+This paper presentation analyses critically whether there is a *messenger effect* in the context of smoking behaviors.
 tags:
 - Other
 date: "2016-04-27T00:00:00Z"